 The steel framed structure fabricated and erected by BHS consisted of primary and secondary beams acting compositely with 140 mm thick concrete/metal deck slabs.
 The metal decking slabs span between the secondary beams.

-The four storey structure with rooftop plantroom features internal steel with long durable maintenance free protection.
-With the exposed and accessible steelwork will be protected to achieve a life to first maintenance of 15 years.
+The four-storey structure with rooftop plant room features internal steel with long durable maintenance-free protection.
+With the exposed and accessible steelwork will be protected to achieve life to first maintenance of 15 years.

 The overall stability of the building is provided by stiff vertical braced bays.
-These bay have been strategically placed in stair / lift cores, internal partitions and where possible external walls behind areas of solid cladding.
+These bays have been strategically placed in stair/lift cores, internal partitions and where possible external walls behind areas of solid cladding.